Robotic surgery: History

-The concept of using standard hand grips to control manipulators and cameras of various sizes down to sub-miniature was described in the Robert Heinlein story 'Waldo', which also mentioned brain surgery.
+The concept of using standard hand grips to control manipulators and cameras of various sizes down to sub-miniature was described in the Robert Heinlein story "Waldo" in August 1942, which also mentioned brain surgery.

-The first robot to assist in surgery was the Arthrobot, which was developed and used for the first time in Vancouver in 1985.
+The first robot to assist in surgery was the Arthrobot, which was developed and used for the first time in Vancouver in 1983.
 This robot assisted in being able to manipulate and position the patient's leg on voice command.
 Intimately involved were biomedical engineer James McEwen, Geof Auchinleck, a UBC engineering physics grad, and Dr. Brian Day as well as a team of engineering students.
-The robot was used in an orthopaedic surgical procedure on 12 March 1984, at the UBC Hospital in Vancouver.
-Over 60 arthroscopic surgical procedures were performed in the first 12 months, and a 1985 National Geographic video on industrial robots, The Robotics Revolution, featured the device.
-Other related robotic devices developed at the same time included a surgical scrub nurse robot, which handed operative instruments on voice command, and a medical laboratory robotic arm.
+The robot was used in an orthopaedic surgical procedure on 12 March 1983, at the UBC Hospital in Vancouver.
+The next important milestone took place in 1985, when the first brain biopsy under CT guidance with the assistance of a robotic arm, PUMA560, was performed.
+Eventually, over 60 arthroscopic surgical procedures were performed over the period of the first 12 months (in the year 1985), while a National Geographic video on industrial robots, The Robotics Revolution, featured the device.
+Furthermore, among other related robotic devices that were developed at the same time was a surgical scrub nurse robot, which handed operative instruments on voice command, and a medical laboratory robotic arm.
 A YouTube video entitled Arthrobot – the world's first surgical robot illustrates some of these in operation.

-In 1985 a robot, the Unimation Puma 200, was used to orient a needle for a brain biopsy while under CT guidance during a neurological procedure.
-In the late 1980s, Imperial College in London developed PROBOT, which was then used to perform prostatic surgery.
-The advantages to this robot was its small size, accuracy and lack of fatigue for the surgeon.
-In 1992, the ROBODOC was introduced and revolutionized orthopedic surgery by being able to assist with hip replacement surgeries.
-The latter was the first surgical robot that was approved by the FDA in 2008.
+In 1985, a robot, the Unimation Puma 200, was used to orient a needle for a brain biopsy while under CT guidance during a neurological procedure.
+In the late 1980s, Imperial College London developed a surgical robotic system, PROBOT, which was then used to perform prostatic surgery.
+Some of the advantages of this robot included its relatively small size, accuracy, and an absence of fatigue for the surgeon.
+In the 1990s, computer-controlled surgical devices began to emerge, enabling greater precision and control in surgical procedures.
+One of the most significant milestones in this period was the development of the da Vinci Surgical System, which was approved by the Food and Drug Administration (FDA) for use in surgical procedures in 2000 (Intuitive Surgical, 2021).
+The da Vinci system utilizes robotic arms to manipulate surgical instruments, enabling surgeons to perform complex surgical procedures with a significantly higher level of accuracy and control.
+Additionally, in 1992, the ROBODOC was introduced, eventually revolutionizing orthopedic surgery by being able to assist with hip replacement surgeries.
+The latter was the first surgical robot to receive the FDA's official approval, which occurred in 2008.
 The ROBODOC from Integrated Surgical Systems (working closely with IBM) could mill out precise fittings in the femur for hip replacement.
 The purpose of the ROBODOC was to replace the previous method of carving out a femur for an implant, the use of a mallet and broach/rasp.